2FA-Day/2FA-Day.github.io/README.md

 # [2fa.day](https://2fa.day)
-It's World 2FA Day on 2 FebuAry!
+World 2FA Day is on 2 FebuAry!
-Right after "Change your 1FA day" on the 1st of February.
+IT's after "Change your 1FA day" which is on the 1st of February.

-02-02-2022 is the first annual 2FA Day.
+02-02-2022 was the first annual 2FA Day.

 What is 2FA?